 The Obstacle Limitation Surfaces (OLS) are a series of surfaces in the airspace surrounding an airport.
 They are established in accordance with International Civil Aviation Organisation (ICAO) specifications, as adopted by Australia’s Civil Aviation Safety Authority (CASA).

 Australia is a signatory to the Convention on International Civil Aviation (Chicago 1944) from which the Manual of Standards Part 139 – Aerodromes (including OLS) was developed and subsequently adopted.
-The OLS defines the airspace to be protected for aircraft operating during the initial and final stages of flight, or manoeuvring in the vicinity of the airport.
+The OLS defines the airspace to be protected for aircraft operating during the initial and final stages of flight, or maneuvering in the vicinity of the airport.

 To protect these surfaces at Sydney Airport annual obstacle monitoring surveys are conducted and the results published via the Sydney Airport website.
 Daily obstacle monitoring is conducted by Airport Operations staff, in conjunction with approved building activities within the airport vicinity, to maintain the safety, efficiency and regularity of aircraft operations into and out of Sydney Airport.